grandje81/vlc-unwanted/README.md

-# VLC - The Unwanted extension!
+# VLC - The Unwanted extension

 - [About](#about)
 - [Configuration](#configuration)